-The Best Mattress Pads 2021Updated on February 26, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress Pads 2021Updated on March 3, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 If you’ve been looking for ways to upgrade your bed, there’s a high probability that you’ve come across mattress pads.
 Whether it’s for their feel or their ability to help protect a mattress, these products enjoy considerable popularity.
 But with so many options on the market, it can be hard to know exactly what you need and which pads are the best.